 3.Bhramari Pranayama (humming bee breath)

 - Bhramari Pranayama is derived from the Hindi word “Bhramar” which means Bumble Bee and the meaning of Pranayama is breathing technique, also called ‘bee breath’.
 Bhramari Pranayama enables to reduce fatigue and mental stress.
 This Pranayama does wonder for our ears, nose, mouth, and eyes.
-Bhramari Pranayam is one of the great breathing exercises to release the mental tension, anxiety, frustration and anger.
-This simple breathing technique can be practised anywhere at work or home, it is an instant solution to de-stress yourself.
+Bhramari Pranayam is one of the great breathing exercises to release the mental tension, anxiety, frustration, and anger.
+This simple breathing technique can be practiced anywhere at work or at home, it is an instant solution to de-stress yourself.